Your Guide to Holy Week

-The Evening of Holy Thursday marks 3 important events: the institution of the Eucharist, the institution of the priesthood and the capture of Jesus by the authorities.
+The evening of Holy Thursday marks 3 important events: the institution of the Eucharist, the institution of the priesthood, and the capture of Jesus by the authorities.
 In the Old Testament reading, we hear about the Passover of the Lord, which will be fulfilled in Christ's crucifixion.

 Following that, we hear Paul's account of the first Eucharist: on the night he was handed over, took bread, and, after he had given thanks, broke it and said, “This is my body that is for you.
 Do this in remembrance of me.”
 These, of course, are the words we will hear during the Liturgy of the Eucharist.

 Finally, in the Gospel reading at Mass, we hear about the washing of the feet.
 At the Last Supper, Jesus taught his disciples the type of service they were to give by washing their feet - an act of great humility.
 At the Mass of the Lord's Supper, the celebrant commemorates this by washing the feet of representatives of those present.
-After the washing of the feet, we move as we always do into the Liturgy of the Eucharist, obeying the command Jesus gave his disciples.
+After the washing of the feet, we move into Liturgy of the Eucharist, obeying the command Jesus gave his disciples.

 As on Good Friday, no Mass is celebrated on Saturday of Holy Week.
 On this day we meditate on Jesus' death in mourning, empathizing with his disciples who had just buried him the night before.
-Though we know the story has a happy ending, we meditate on his absence, grieve his suffering and entry into Hell, and watch for his resurrection.
+Though we know the story has a happy ending, we meditate on his absence, grieve his suffering and entry into Hell, and watch for his Resurrection.